-- Fiber-rich plant-based diets reduce daytime sleepiness because fiber keeps you awake and reduces the amount of short-term, high-frequency brain activity that contributes to poor sleep-eating vegetables, fruits, and whole grains at least once a day is a key to keeping me alert and aware during the day.
+- Fiber-rich plant-based diets reduce daytime sleepiness because fiber keeps you awake and reduces the amount of short-term, high-frequency brain activity that contributes to poor sleep.
+Eating vegetables, fruits, and whole grains at least once a day is key to keeping me alert and aware during the day.

 - Quitting or cutting out animal products can help reduce your risk of many common chronic diseases and diseases associated with aging, like diabetes, heart disease, and Alzheimer’s disease.

 - Building attention to the dangers of a plant-based diet and more information may be vital in finding alternatives to more animal-based foods.

 How to incorporate more nutrient-dense foods into your diet

-Nutrient-dense foods are high in vitamins, minerals, antioxidants, and other phytochemicals.
+Nutrient-dense foods contain vitamins, minerals, antioxidants, and other phytochemicals.
 These foods are also high in fiber and water.
 Besides, they have a low energy density, meaning filling and packing with nutrition per bite.
 Filling foods keeps you full, and filling is what your body needs to stay healthy.
 This is another essential skill to hold dear.
 According to Harvard Medical School, 59% of Americans are “unequivocal” that they are trying to lose weight or prevent it from appearing.
 The last thing you want is a negative association with your food and eating the right foods.

 You also want to make sure you choose nutrient-dense whole foods.
-They are minimally processed, contain no artificial ingredients, and are high in fiber.
+They are minimally processed, contain no artificial ingredients, and are fiber-rich.
 You do not wish anything high in saturated fats, added sugars, or hydrogenated oils.

 Successful long-term weight-loss diets

 The most successful long-term weight-loss diets contain a variety of whole foods.
 They are high in fiber and essential fats and often include complex carbohydrates, proteins, vegetables, and fruits.
 These dietary approaches appear to increase satiety and promote successful long-term weight loss.

 There’s more to nutrition than the food you put into your body.
 On the other hand, one common misconception is that if something is tasty, it should be healthy.
 This is far from true.
 There are certain times when you need to eat certain foods to get the full benefits.